dftbplus/skprogs/README.rst

 SkProgs
 *******

-Package containing a few programs enabling to generate Slater-Koster files for the DFTB-method.
+Package containing a few programs that are useful in generating Slater-Koster files for the DFTB-method.

 **NOTE**: This packages comes with minimal documentation and with a currently rather fragile user interface.
 It is considered to be neither stable nor